johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This is a year of native-language songs: and the Dutch are singing in Dutch.

-    The song's moody and lilting, tilting towards a slower tempo.
+    The song’s moody and lilting, tilting towards a slower tempo.

     Luckily, the main hook for the song seems to not rely on *any* language.
-It's just an *oo-oo* and an *ah-ah*.
+It’s just an *oo-oo* and an *ah-ah*.

 - country: "North Macedonia"
   shortcode: "MKD"